Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 While front-line warriors form the vanguard of Silgar’s military might, their success depends heavily on the expertise and resilience of the **Support Corps** — a structured network of specialized personnel who operate alongside combat units in nearly every mission profile.

 Founded under Gosen’s doctrine that no role is lesser, the support wings were formalized early in Silgar’s military development and have remained essential ever since.
-From battlefield triage to arcane artillery, these roles are not auxiliary — they are foundational.
+From battlefield triage to arcane artillery, these roles are vital.

 The four major Wings of support are: